Justifying my Royal Interest

 Add to that the BRF’s ‘never complain, never explain’ mantra and the many protocol rules that dictate their inability to comment on pretty much anything, much less political matters, and it makes it all the more interesting trying to decipher how they communicate via their actions and, my main interest, their clothing.
 Take for example when President Trump first visited Britain.
 The Queen entertained him for a few minutes at Blenheim Castle, the UK’s only non-royal owned castle, and wore a brooch gifted to her by the Obamas, who, when they visited, were invited to stay overnight at Buckingham Palace and had a state dinner thrown in their honour.
 She can’t explicitly give Trump the middle finger, but we avid royal-watchers pick up on such subliminal messages and take what we will from it.

-I guess what I’m saying is: you can be a socialist, a feminist, and an Irish Republican, but that doesn’t mean your can’t allow your inner fairytale-obsessed child to indulge in a little Royal guilty pleasure from time to time.
+I guess what I’m saying is: you can be a leftist, a feminist, and maybe even an Irish nationalist, but that doesn’t mean you can’t allow your inner fairytale-obsessed child to indulge in a little Royal guilty pleasure from time to time.
 Throw on an episode of The Crown there, go on.
 You won’t regret it.